 PREP TIP: Want to do this the day before?
-Then roast the beets first and peel them the prior day.
+Then roast the beets first and peel them the day before.
 Then let them marinade in the dressing overnight.
 Then you can grill them the next day.

-Grilled Beet Salad with Rosé Infused Cranberries and Smoked Beets
+How to Assemble Grilled Beet Salad with Rosé Infused Cranberries

 Is this Salad Good for Backyard Summer Cookouts or Parties?